blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 |     6 | 10GP |
 +-------+------+
 ```

+### Greater Splash Potions
+When you create splash potions, you may now produce four from a single potion,
+instead of two.

 ### Master Alchemy
 You have gained mastery over the field of alchemy.
 You have learned to copy